crmaedo/heleramcar5/README.md

 # 732A94 Advanced Programming in R - Linköping University

-Computer Lab 5: Implementation of a Shiny app for fetching data from a REST API.
+Computer Lab 5: Implementation of a SDK for fetching data from Sweden Riksdagen database.

 # Names - Student Id